Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Simplifications: Modulus Switching

 The SFT algorithm is considerably simpler to understand and implement for $\Z_2^n$ or $\Z_{2^n}$ than for $\Z_p$.
 Furthermore, for domains of size $2^n$, considerable effort has been invested by researchers in the engineering community into making this algorithm more efficient with respect to various measures~\cite{Fourier_survey} (see also Mansour and Sahar~\cite{ManSah}).
 Hence, it is natural to try to work with functions over $\Z_{2^n}$ instead of functions over $\Z_p$.
-We now sketch an approach that shows one can transform significant functions on $\Z_p$ into significant functions on $\Z_{2^n}$ where $2^n \approx p$.
+We now sketch an approach that shows how one can transform functions on $\Z_p$ into functions on $\Z_{2^n}$ where $2^n \approx p$, while maintaining a relation between their significant coefficients.
 In analogy to similar ideas in lattice cryptography we call this ``modulus switching''.

 These ideas are implicit in the work of Shor~\cite{Shor} on factoring with quantum computers.
 Shor extends a periodic function to a larger domain.
 The core idea is that if a function is periodic, then the period, which is a feature of the time domain, is preserved over any (large enough) domain.
 This fact is exploited by Shor, where his further ideas take place in the frequency domain.
 Shor's analysis provides a clear interaction between the representation of a (periodic) function in the time and frequency domains.